th2-net/th2-infra-operator/README.md

 chart:
 # this section includes information about git or helm repository as a source of helm charts
+# you can specify either git or helm repository

+  # git repository parameters
   git: git@some.server.com:some/repository
   # git repository URL for helm charts used by Th2 Custom Resources